GoPlasmatic/SwiftMTMessage/ERRORHANDLING.md

 This document provides comprehensive guidance on error handling in the SwiftMTMessage library, based on official SWIFT Standards Release Guide 2025.
 The library implements strict validation according to SWIFT network validation rules to ensure financial message compliance.

+**Version 3.0 Update**: The library now supports error collection mode, allowing parsers to collect all field errors instead of failing on the first error.
+This enables developers to see all parsing issues at once, improving debugging efficiency.

 ## Overview

 The SwiftMTMessage library implements SWIFT standard error codes to provide precise feedback when message parsing or validation fails.
 These error codes match those used by the SWIFT network, ensuring consistency across financial messaging systems.